DiegoVillagrasa/Napalm/README.md

 # Napalm

-Napalm is a lightweight and easy to use webserver.
+Napalm is a lightweight and easy to use webserver with PHP support.

 ## Installation